Patient and Family Engagement

 I have more questions about becoming a partner.
 Who should I contact?

-For more information, you connect with our office of patient and family experience:
+For more information, you can connect with our Sinai Health Patient and Family Advisor Program:

 - Email: [email protected]